 It is no longer a secret to one of the researchers that we have been living since the beginning of the last decade of the last century, the transition towards a new economic era, one in which knowledge is the prominent feature or the most important element.
-Alvin Toffler mentioned that the era of economic growth in the 21st century (Sullivan, 2000; Basariya & Ahmed, 2019).
+Alvin Toffler mentioned that the era of economies dependent on the industry is over because the knowledge, and not industry, is the key to economic growth in the 21st century (Sullivan, 2000; Basariya & Ahmed, 2019).
 It is not difficult to track changes in economic times where before the Industrial Revolution, the era of agricultural economics and the division of society into two classes were the landowners, the class that possesses wealth, and the people who work in these lands or what is known as the slave class, as the land represented the most important element and source of wealth, Then, suddenly, the industrial age came and everything changed with it, so agriculture is no longer the source of wealth and wealth, and the plant was dissolved on the ground and became the main element in creating wealth.
 With the launch of the Internet in 1989, the situation began to change again, and many obstacles and barriers to achieving the wealth that existed in the industrial age were removed and the knowledge represented by information became the basis for creating wealth.
 Thus, we have moved from the agricultural era, through the industrial age, to the information age.
 Many professional organizations and bodies in the world have endeavored to face the challenges that the epoch of knowledge economy has imposed on financial reporting through preparing studies, issuing reports, pamphlets and proposed projects to issue standards that improve financial reporting towards more appropriate, reliable and accessible information for all users.
 The researcher here presents, in a nutshell, the efforts of some of these international bodies and organizations in this field.